frani/express-power-up/README.md

 ## Donations

-_I would like to spend more time coding in FOSS projects, if you can sopport to me so I can do it as my primary work_
+_I would like to spend more time coding in FOSS projects, if you can, support to me so I can do it as my primary work_

 Donations **greatly appreciated!** you can [buy me a coffee](http://frani.me/donations)